ms123s/camunda-engine-orientdb/README.md

 This is work in progress.

-Still not tested enough, but first processes work, also with history
+Still not tested enough, but all included tests, except testParallelExecution () are now ok

 _*For the testcase, you need to initialize the database in*_